 }

-Output will remain same in either case and it upto the developer to use whichever syntax they are comfortable with.
+Output will remain same in either case and it is upto the developer to use whichever syntax they are comfortable with.
 However, for advanced thread coordination Monitor class is helpful as it has other methods like Monitor.Wait/Monitor.Pulse/Monitor.Pulseall that can be used for signaling off course these methods can be used in tandem with lock but using same construct across makes it more readable.
 There are certain things that needs to be remembered for using locks

 We should always lock on a reference type - The reason behind that is since Enter method expects an object and if a value type is passed to it boxing would occur which will create a copy of the type passed and hence when Exit method is called it will be a different copy again which means that they are operating on different objects.
 If we change locker to a value type like int we will get a run time exception - System.Threading.SynchronizationLockException: 'Object synchronization method was called from an unsynchronized block of code.'